hasura/graphql-engine/docs/graphql/manual/api-reference/pgdump.rst

 ---------------------

-Since this API can be used to dump all the Postgres data and schema, it can be disabled, especially in production deployments. ``enabled-apis`` flag can be used to enable/disable this API.
-Like other APIs, ``pg_dump`` API is also enabled by default.
-To disable it, you need to explicitly state that this API is not enabled. i.e. enable only ``graphql`` API and disable ``pgdump`` API.
+Since this API can be used to dump all the Postgres data and schema, it can be disabled, especially in production deployments.

+The ``enabled-apis`` flag or the ``HASURA_GRAPHQL_ENABLED_APIS`` env var can be used to enable/disable this API.
+By default, The PG DumpAPI is enabled.
+To disable it, you need to explicitly state that this API is not enabled. i.e. remove it from the list of enabled APIs.

 .. code-block:: bash

-   # enable only graphql api, disable pgdump and metdata api
+   # enable only graphql & metadata apis, disable pgdump
-   --enabled-apis="graphql"
-   HASURA_GRAPHQL_ENABLED_APIS="graphql"
+   --enabled-apis="graphql,metadata"
+   HASURA_GRAPHQL_ENABLED_APIS="graphql,metadata"

+See :doc:`../deployment/graphql-engine-flags/reference` for info on setting the above flag/env var